Estate Planning Blog

 Avoiding Living Probate

 Probate court isn’t just for processing wills after death.
-If you become mentally disabled and can no longer make decisions about your own care (and how to pay for it), the court will appoint an agent to take over your personal affairs.
-That includes making decisions about your assets.
-This kind of “Living Probate” is …
+If you become mentally disabled and can no longer make decisions about your own care (and how to pay for it), …

 Read More